Law guide: Landlords

 Higher standards apply to larger properties and HMOs (where the fire risk is greater).
 If the property isn't a single private dwelling you (or your agent) must carry out a risk assessment to check that general fire precautions are satisfactory.
 You should keep a record of your risk assessment.

-As well as all of the above safety measures, HMOs, larger properties (and properties with corridors leading in different directions) must be equipped with multiple fire alarms, heat or smoke detectors, fire extinguishers, fire blankets and escape routes.
+As well as all of the above safety measures, HMOs, larger properties (and properties with corridors leading in different directions) must be equipped with multiple fire alarms, heat or smoke detectors, carbon monoxide alarms, fire extinguishers, fire blankets and escape routes.

 All shared kitchens should have a fire blanket.